 3. Take a Gentle Laxative

 Most experts recommend that laxatives and other drug therapies should only be considered after natural therapies have proven unsuccessful.
 I concur.
 However, if, despite best efforts, constipation persists, a laxative may be the necessary answer for relief.
 In such scenarios, it’s important to use a safe and gentle laxative.
 Harsh osmotic and stimulative laxatives can produce very uncomfortable, even dangerous, results and are better avoided.
-Bulk-forming laxatives have been linked to toxic allergic reactions and even blockages.
-Use, especially overuse, is ill advised.
+Bulk forming laxatives have been linked to toxic allergic reactions and even blockages.
+Use, and especially overuse, of these products is ill advised.
 I recommend an oxygen based laxative like Oxy-Powder.
-Oxy-Powder is safe, gentle, and has improved the lives of thousands of people.
+Oxy-Powder is safe, gentle, has been a shining star in clinical trials, and has improved the lives of thousands of people.

 Are you a senior citizen who suffers from constipation or are you close to one who has?
 What methods of relief have worked for you?
 Please leave a comment below and share your experience with us.